 The primary mandate for Signal’s Merchant Banking division was to provide debt and equity capital to privately-held companies in the lower middle market.
-In 1988, Signal Capital was purchased by Itel Corporation (now Anixter International (NYSE:AXE)) primarily for the railcar assets of its Pullman Leasing Company division, and the three Partners were tasked by Itel management with managing and exiting certain of the remaining Signal Capital assets, which consisted mostly of securities in privately-held companies as well as Signal Capital Projects’ captive energy projects.
+In 1988, Signal Capital was purchased by Itel Corporation (now part of Wesco International, Inc. (NYSE:WCC)) primarily for the railcar assets of its Pullman Leasing Company division, and the three Partners were tasked by Itel management with managing and exiting certain of the remaining Signal Capital assets, which consisted mostly of securities in privately-held companies as well as Signal Capital Projects’ captive energy projects.

-In 1994, the Partners formed Seacoast Capital and closed our inaugural fund, Seacoast Capital Partners Limited Partnership, a $100MM Small Business Investment Company (SBIC) fund, with seed equity from Itel paired with debentures provided by the United States Small Business Administration.
+In 1994, the three founding Partners formed Seacoast Capital and closed our inaugural fund, Seacoast Capital Partners Limited Partnership, a $100MM Small Business Investment Company (SBIC) fund, with seed equity from Itel paired with debentures provided by the United States Small Business Administration.
 We invested approximately $135MM of capital from Fund I in 35 companies from 1994-2000.
 We subsequently closed our second SBIC fund, Seacoast Capital Partners II, L.P., in 2003, which we invested in 19 companies from 2003-2010.
 In 2011, a fourth Partner, Tim Fay, joined us from Key Principal Partners, a junior capital fund with over $1B of assets which he co-founded in 1998.
 With Tim on board, in 2012 we closed our third SBIC fund, Seacoast Capital Partners III.
 L.P., a $150MM fund which we invested in 18 companies through 2016.
 In September 2016, we closed our fourth fund, Seacoast Capital Partners IV, L.P., with $239MM of total capital, which we invested in 17 companies through 2022.
 In February 2023, we had a first closing on our fifth SBIC fund, Seacoast Capital Partners V, L.P., with $228MM of total capital, which we are currently deploying.
 In concert with this closing, four long-time principals of Seacoast – Jamie Donelan, Patrick Gengoux, Alan Rich and David Romagnoli – were promoted to Partner.